shizunge/gantry/README.md

 | `gantry.update.jobs=<boolean>`           | Override [`GANTRY_UPDATE_JOBS`](#to-add-options-to-services-update). |
 | `gantry.update.options=<string>`         | Override [`GANTRY_UPDATE_OPTIONS`](#to-add-options-to-services-update). |
 | `gantry.update.timeout_seconds=<number>` | Override [`GANTRY_UPDATE_TIMEOUT_SECONDS`](#to-add-options-to-services-update). |

-> NOTE: You must apply the labels to the services not the containers.
-If you are using docker compose files to setup your services, you need to add the label to the [deploy](https://docs.docker.com/reference/compose-file/deploy/#labels) section.

 ## FAQ